See a list of Finance Programs by Clicking Here!

 Personal Financial Advisors: Personal financial advisors make an average of $90,530 on a national basis with the top 25% making $160,490 and the bottom 25% surveyed making $57,460.
 The employment growth for personal financial advisors is expected to rocket 30% in the coming decade which is over five times the national average growth rate of jobs during this time.

 Financial Examiners: The median annual income for a financial examiner is $79,280 with a brisk 10% growth rate expected which should add nearly four-thousand addition jobs in the coming ten years.

-Budget Analysts: Annual median compensation for a budget analyst is $73,840 with a steady employment outlook in the years ahead.
+Budget Analysts: The mean annual income for a trained, experienced budget analyst is $73,840 with a stable employment forecast for the coming ten year reporting period.